 Look for a bar of chocolate with 75% or more cocoa.
 It is the best option for its low sugar content and for being a good source of caffeine and theobromine, two natural stimulants that increase our energy and our mood.
 It is also rich in antioxidants that improve blood flow and oxygenation to the brain and muscles.

-Just a few insight on what the content of banana can do:
+Just a few insights on what the content of banana can do:

 • Potassium regulates cell hydration, a key factor in keeping us alert and awake